nmharmon8/TheAdventuresOfAliceAndBobPosts/posts/e8d8b0ee-1d6c-4c70-b98d-3c2a8ea9a2ae.md

 I believe that Pedersen commitment is the name of the encryption scheme for confidential transactions, for which bullet proofs are just a part of the verification.

-Types of range proofs: SNARKs (Trusted Setup), CT Range proof (Large proof size), and Bullet proof (Log size).
+Types of range proofs: SNARKs (Trusted Setup), CT Range proof (Large proof size), and Bullet proof (Log size, only discrete log assumption).

 Bullet proof still linear time verification.